shopsys/shopsys/docs/functional/product-visibility-and-exclude-from-sale.md

-# Visibility and Exclude from Sale
+# Product Visibility and Exclude from Sale
 This article describes visibility of products and what can make product invisible.

 ## Visibility of products